User best practices, recommended workflows, and rules of engagement.

 Example: Multiple Accounts: Fall 2020 Research Day at the Capital

-Outcome Name (* See rule for Multiple Accounts)
+Outcome name formatting (* See rule for Multiple Accounts)

 Account (Organization) Name: Title of Outcome